Journalism Degree at University of Georgia (UGA)

 Request more information about the journalism program by clicking on the links below:

-The journalism program at UGA prepares students for careers as a print journalist, local reporter, news editor, public relations assistant, advertising coordinate, news manager, or communication consultant.
+The journalism program at University of Georgia prepares students for careers as a print journalist, local reporter, news editor, public relations assistant, advertising coordinate, news manager, or communication consultant.
 The program focuses on theory and the practice of gathering, processing, and delivering news.
 Program courses include: news writing and editing, reporting, photojournalism, layout and graphic design, journalism law and policy, professional standards and ethics, research methods, and journalism history and criticism.
+Get more details below including other Georgia colleges that offer journalism degrees.

 Learn more by requesting information now!